Introduction

 - Revocation of Appointment: If you need to revoke an appointment, use the SSA-1696-SUP1 form.
 This must be submitted separately and should be signed and dated to ensure proper processing.

-By being aware of these common issues and their solutions, you can navigate the SSA-1696 appointment of representative process more smoothly.
+By being aware of these common issues and their solutions, you can navigate the SSA-1696 process more smoothly.
 Many claimants have successfully resolved issues by ensuring all information is complete and accurate.
-This diligence has contributed to a recent 25% reduction in the backlog of initial disability claims, down to around 950,000 pending cases from over 1.2 million.
+This diligence has contributed to a recent decrease in processing times, down to around 950,000 from over 1.2 million.
 This improvement highlights the importance of thorough submissions.
 Remember, you are not alone in this journey, and we’re here to help!

 Conclusion